kotlin-graphics/mary/README.md

 ### Plugins

-In order to use kotlin-graphics plugins, in Gradle KTS you need to include this repo by adding the following to your `settings.gradle.kts`:
+In order to use kotlin-graphics plugins, (if you want, you shouldn't need it), in Gradle KTS you need to include this repo by adding the following to your `settings.gradle.kts`:

 ```kotlin
 pluginManagement {